exakat/exakat-docs/Reference/Reports.rst

 Clustergrammer is a TEXT report format.

-Clustergrammer doesn't depend on themes.
+Clustergrammer doesn't depend on rulesets.

 .. _report-code-flower: